Barrett says she won’t give issues 'thumbs up or thumbs down' as Dems grill nominee on ObamaCare, Trump

 "It’s the ACA vs. ACB I guess," he said.

-Under questioning from Sen. Chuck Grassley, R-Iowa, Barrett added that she was not asked to make any commitments by President Trump and would not make any commitment to the Senate Judiciary Committee.
+Under questioning from Sen. Chuck Grassley, R-Iowa, Barrett added that she was not asked to make any commitments by Trump and would not make any commitment to the Senate Judiciary Committee.
 Grassley further asked whether Barrett was asked to overrule the ACA or if that was her agenda.

 "Absolutely not, I was never asked.
 And if I had have been, that would have been a short conversation," Barrett shot back.